Behind the Scenes

 As humans, we usually view the world through our respective lenses.
 So seldom do we look at things from a different perspective-- another vantage point.

-I decided to cart my supplies to my girls' treehouse to explore an elevated vantage point, high above the ground.
+I haul my supplies to my girls' treehouse to explore an elevated vantage point high above the ground.
 This bird's eye view presents the same shallow lake with intense profundity layers and an intricate movement among the azure, trees, and water.
 The modern eye becomes a student, striving to distinguish the complexity between shapes and a subtle variety of colors.

 UpRooted: The Flight of Refugees